(KS Bluestem The Old Guard X Positively Charmed)

 So here is a little bit of joy in the midst of a time of trial.
-Registered name TBA, but she "told" me she wanted to be called "Ariel".
+She "told" me she wanted to be called "Ariel".
 Ariel is linebred along the

 old Midwest/Sweet's and Kennebec lines, with a lot of other good